adezfouli/savigp/README.md

                      # Transform data before training
                      MeanTransformation,

                      # place inducting points on training data.
-If False, they will be places using clustering
+If False, they will be placed using clustering
                      True,

                      # level of logging